picodata/stroppy/README.md

 ---

-## Specific of use
+## Special notice

-1. Launching in Oracle.Cloud and Yandex.Cloud has differences:
+1. Below are some differences in launching between Oracle.Cloud and Yandex.Cloud:

-- to deploy three worker machines and one master in yandex.cloud, specify nodes=3, in Oracle.Cloud = 4, i.e. for deployment to Oracle Cloud, the master is taken into account in the number of nodes created, in the case of Yandex.Cloud, it is created by default.
+- to deploy three worker machines and one master to Yandex.Cloud, specify `nodes=3`, while with Oracle.Cloud it should be `nodes=4`.
+I.e. deploying to Oracle.Cloud means that the master is counted as a regular node, while is taken into account in the number of nodes created, in the case of Yandex.Cloud takes care of creating the master by default.

 - there is an additional step in the Oracle.Cloud deployment - mounting individual network storages using the iSCSI protocol.
 Yandex.Cloud uses local virtual machine disks.

-> **Note:** Oracle.Cloud has a peculiarity, the reasons for which are not yet known.
+> **Note:** Oracle.Cloud has a quirk, ther origins of which hasn't been
-> installed: when manually deleting a cluster via the GUI, you must explicitly remove
+> discovered yet: when manually deleting a cluster via the GUI, you must
-> block volumes in the relevant section.
-Together with the cluster
+> explicitly remove block volumes in the relevant section.
+They will NOT
-> may NOT REMOVE!!!
+> get removed automatically when deleting a cluster!

-2. To run FoundationDB tests, you must first copy the contents of the file or the fdb.cluster file itself, located in the directory `/var/dynamic-conf` inside the sample-cluster-client pod (the pod name may have an additional alphanumeric postfix) and paste it into the directory `/root/` inside the Stroppy-client pod.
+2. To run FoundationDB tests, you must first copy the `fdb.cluster` file located in `/var/dynamic-conf` of the `sample-cluster-client` pod (the pod name may have an additional alphanumeric postfix) into the `/root/` directory inside the `Stroppy-client` pod.
 This is required to access the cluster and, at the moment, not yet automated.

-3. An archive with monitoring graphs is created on the local machine, in the directory `monitoring/grafana-on-premise` directory with configuration files.
+3. An archive with monitoring graphs is created on the local machine in `monitoring/grafana-on-premise` inside the directory with configuration files.
-Average archive creation time - 30 minutes (more for Yandex, less for Oracle).
+Average archive creation time is 30 minutes (more for Yandex, less for Oracle).
-The archive is created after the end of the tests.
+The archive is created after the tests are completed.

-4. Statistics status json for FoundationDB is collected in a file that lies inside the Stroppy pod in the k8s cluster, in the `/root/` directory, file name generated by the mask `status_json_statistics_collection_start_time.json`.
-Collection statistics starts before the test and ends when it ends.
-So far, statistics collection is implemented only for FoundationDB, in the future support for collecting specific statistics for other DBMS.
-The statistics files are stored inside the `Stroppy` pod, they're copying to a working machine is not yet automated.
+4. The `status json` statistics for FoundationDB are stored in a file inside the Stroppy pod in the k8s cluster, specifically in the `/root/` directory.
+The name of the file is generated using the `status_json_<statistics_collection_start_time>.json`.
+Statistics collection starts before the test and ends when it is completed.
+So far the statistics collection is implemented only for FoundationDB, but we plan to support other DBMS in the future as well.
+The statistics files are stored inside the `Stroppy` pod, therefore you'll likely need to manually copy it to the host machine as that is not automated yet.

-5. To deploy multiple clusters in the cloud from one local machine, it is recommended that you make multiple copies of the Stroppy repository with your configuration file directories.
-This will avoid overlaps and flexibly manage each of the clusters.
+5. To deploy multiple clusters in the cloud from one local machine, it is recommended that you make multiple copies of the Stroppy repository, each with its own directory for configuration files.
+This will avoid overlaps and maintain flexible cluster management.